cased/kit/docs/src/content/docs/tutorials/dependency_graph_visualizer.md

 This tutorial demonstrates how to visualize the import dependency graph of a Python codebase using `kit`.
 The output is in DOT format, which you can render with Graphviz to generate visual diagrams.

----

-## Prerequisites

-- Python 3.8+
-- `kit` installed
-- (Optional) Graphviz for rendering DOT files
-- A Python codebase to analyze

----

 ## Step 1: Build the Dependency Graph

 The script parses each Python file and extracts import statements to build a dependency graph.